 What are the characteristics of persistent organic pollutants?

-Due to the four qualities that make POPs dangerous: they are poisonous; they are persistent, defying normal breakdown processes; they accumulate in humans, marine mammals and other species, and they are transferred from mother to fetus; and they move enormous distances on wind and other natural means.
+The four qualities that make POPs dangerous: they are poisonous; they are persistent, defying normal breakdown processes; they accumulate in humans, marine mammals, and other species, and they are transferred from mother to fetus; and they move enormous distances on wind and other natural means.

 - non persistent chemical agents